jichang/unionpdf/packages/react/README.md

 4. Editor Layer

-   This layer supports editing pdf files
+   This layer is for editing pdf files, supports features

+   4.1 drawing new ink annotations
+   4.2 move annotations through drag and drop

+   Also, it has build in support for undo/redo.

 ### How to write a pdf plugin